Hhbecker/OspreyArduinoQuadcopter/README.md

 </p>

 ### The Control Algorithm
-Control theory is a branch of applied mathematics that deals with the use of feedback to influence the behaviour of a system in order to achieve a desired goal (source 1).
+Control theory is a branch of applied mathematics that deals with the use of feedback to influence the behaviour of a system in order to achieve a desired goal.
 In the case of drone flight, the current rotation about each axis must be "fed-back" into the control algorithm and used to determine how much the motor speeds should change to achieve the desired rotation set by the joysticks.

 The method of feedback control used in the Osprey Flight Controller is known as PID Control.
 PID control is one of the most common control algorithms used in industry because it is simple to understand and implement yet still provides robust performance.
 PID algorithms consists of three basic coefficients; proportional, integral and derivative which are varied or "tuned" to get the optimal response.